Achieve success with S.M.A.R.T.E.R goals

 • Focusing on health-related resolutions, 62% of the respondents said the cost-of-living pressures impacted their health goals over the past year,

-• with a third admitting they had to cut back on fresh food.
+• A third admitting they had to cut back on fresh food.

 The most popular resolutions for 2023 were: